 \section{Estimators and their Covariance}

 The results derived above correspond to the all-sky and no-noise situation.
 However, in reality often we have to deal with issues that are related to the presence of a mask and (inhomogeneous) noise.
-To correct for the effect of a mask and the noise we will follows the Pseudo-$C_{\ell}$ (PCL) method devised by \cite{Hiv} for power spectrum analysis and was later developed by \citep{MuX09} for analyzing the skew spectra as well as the kurt-spectrum \citep{Mu_kurt10}.
+To correct for the effect of a mask and the noise we will follows the pseudo-$\myC_{\ell}$ method devised by \cite{Hiv} for power spectrum analysis and later developed by \cite{MuX09} for analyzing the skew spectra and kurt-spectrum \citep{Mu_kurt10}.